A Unified Adaptive Tensor Approximation Scheme to Accelerate Composite Convex Optimization: Abstract

 \section{Abstract}

-In this paper we propose a unified two-phase scheme to accelerate any high-order regularized tensor approximation approach on the smooth part of a composite convex optimization model.
+In this paper, we propose a unified two-phase scheme to accelerate any high-order regularized tensor approximation approach on the smooth part of a composite convex optimization model.
 The proposed scheme has the advantage of not needing to assume any prior knowledge of the Lipschitz constants for the gradient, the Hessian and/or high-order derivatives.
-This is achieved by tuning the parameters used in the algorithm \textit{adaptively} in its process of progression, which can be viewed as a relaxation over the existing algorithms in the literature.
-Under the assumption that the sub-problems can be solved approximately, we establish the overall iteration complexity bounds for three specific algorithms to obtain an $\epsilon$-optimal solution.
-In general, we show that the adaptive high-order method has an iteration bound of $O\left( 1 / \epsilon^{1/(p+1)} \right)$ if the first $p$-th order derivative information is used in the approximation, which has the same iteration complexity as in \cite{Nesterov-2018} where the Lipschitz constants are assumed to be known and subproblems are assumed to be solved exactly.
-Thus, our results answer an open problem raised by Nesterov in \cite{Nesterov-2018} on adaptive strategies for high-order accelerated methods.
-Specifically, we show that the gradient method achieves an iteration complexity in the order of $O\left( 1 / \epsilon^{1/2} \right)$, which is known to be best possible (cf.~\cite{Nesterov-2013-Introductory}), while the adaptive cubic regularization methods with the exact/inexact Hessian matrix both achieve an iteration complexity in the order of $O\left( 1 / \epsilon^{1/3} \right)$, which matches that of the original accelerated cubic regularization method presented in \cite{Nesterov-2008-Accelerating} assuming the availability of the exact Hessian information and the Lipschitz constants, and the global solution of the sub-problems.
+This is achieved by tuning the parameters used in the algorithm \textit{adaptively} in its process of progression, which has been successfully incorporated in high-order nonconvex optimization \cite{CartisGouldToint2018, Birgin-Gardenghi-Martinez-Santos-Toint-2017}.
+By adopting similar approximate measure of the subproblem in \cite{Birgin-Gardenghi-Martinez-Santos-Toint-2017} for {\it nonconvex optimization}, we establish the overall iteration complexity bounds for three specific algorithms to obtain an $\epsilon$-optimal solution for composite convex problems.
+In general, we show that the adaptive high-order method has an iteration bound of $O\left( 1 / \epsilon^{1/(p+1)} \right)$ if the first $p$-th order derivative information is used in the approximation, which has the same iteration complexity as in \cite{Baes-2009, Nesterov-2018} where the Lipschitz constants are assumed to be known and the subproblems are assumed to be solved exactly.
+Thus, our results { partially address the problem of incorporating adaptive strategies into the high-order {\it accelerated} methods raised by Nesterov in \cite{Nesterov-2018}, although our strategies cannot assure the convexity of the auxiliary problem and such adaptive} strategies are already popular in high-order nonconvex optimization \cite{CartisGouldToint2018, Birgin-Gardenghi-Martinez-Santos-Toint-2017}.
+Specifically, we show that the gradient method achieves an iteration complexity in the order of $O\left( 1 / \epsilon^{1/2} \right)$, which is known to be best possible (cf.~\cite{Nesterov-2013-Introductory}), while the adaptive cubic regularization methods with the exact/inexact Hessian matrix both achieve an iteration complexity in the order of $O\left( 1 / \epsilon^{1/3} \right)$, which matches that of the original accelerated cubic regularization method presented in \cite{Nesterov-2008-Accelerating}.
 Our numerical experiment results show a clear effect of acceleration displayed in the adaptive Newton's method with cubic regularization on a set of regularized logistic regression instances.